Can Suboxone Get You High?

 One of the most common questions people ask when considering medication-assisted treatment (MAT) for opioid use disorder is: “Can Suboxone get you high?”
 While Suboxone is an effective resource for many battling opioid addiction, it has the potential for diversion abuse when misused or excess.
 Learn more about Suboxone, including its risks, benefits and possible side effects.

-Suboxone® (buprenorphine and naloxone) is a controlled substance prescribed to treat people with substance use disorder (SUD), particularly those addicted to opiates, including heroin and prescription painkillers (hydrocodone, morphine, oxycodone and fentanyl).
+Suboxone® (buprenorphine and naloxone) is a controlled substance prescribed to treat people with substance use disorder (SUD), particularly those addicted to opioids, including heroin and prescription painkillers (hydrocodone, morphine, oxycodone, and fentanyl).
 It is one of several intended to be part of a treatment program that includes behavioral therapy and counseling.
 Suboxone is a combination of two medications – naloxone and buprenorphine.
 Naloxone reverses opioid overdose and blocks the euphoric effects of other opioids.
-Buprenorphine helps reduce the effects of dependency but carries dangerous side effects, including dependence, withdrawal and respiratory issues.
+Buprenorphine helps reduce the effects of dependency but carries dangerous side effects, including dependence, withdrawal, and respiratory issues.

 Medicinal Use of Suboxone

 Suboxone is used in Medication-assisted treatment (MAT), is approved by the Food and Drug Administration (FDA) for those who qualify, and is administered in controlled doses.
-Suboxone works by minimizing dangerous and uncomfortable withdrawal symptoms, including long-term cravings, and is used to prevent overdose from opioids.
-It works by normalizing the chemistry of the brain and blocking the euphoric effects of opioids and alcohol.
+Suboxone works by normalizing brain chemistry and blocking the euphoric effects of opioids, but it does not directly affect alcohol’s impact on the brain.
 MAT has been proven to be effective and significantly decrease the necessity for inpatient detox.
-Treatment plans including MAT are individually tailored to meet the needs of patients, with the goal being complete abstinence from opioids and alcohol.
+Treatment plans, including MAT, are individually tailored to meet the needs of patients, with the goal being complete abstinence from opioids and alcohol.

 Complications and Potential for Addiction

 Overdosing on Suboxone to get high is dangerous and can cause breathing issues and death.
 Taking this medication with benzos, alcohol, antidepressants or tranquilizers can also be fatal.
-The sublingual film version is made from an opioid that may lead one to become more easily addicted.
+The sublingual film version of Suboxone contains buprenorphine, an opioid partial agonist, which has a lower risk of addiction compared to full opioid agonists but still carries a risk of dependence.
 Injecting Suboxone may also cause serious symptoms of withdrawal.
-When taken in doses and/or frequencies larger or more often than prescribed in order to get high, one can develop opioid use disorder.
+When taken in doses and/or frequencies larger or more often than prescribed in order to get high, one can often develop opioid use disorder.

 Symptoms that one may have opioid use disorder include but are not limited to: